--c Clean up (remove) all regeneratable files generated by latex and bibtex or biber except dvi, postscript and pdf.
+-c Clean up (remove) all regeneratable files generated by latex and bibtex or biber except dvi, post-script and pdf.
 These files are a combination of log files, aux files, latexmk's database file of source file information, and those with extensions specified in the @generated_exts configuration variable.
-In addition, files with extensions by the \$clean_ext\$ configuration variable are removed.
+In addition, files specified by the \$clean_ext\$ configuration variable are removed.